sannansarwer/js-expense-tracker/README.md

 ### Responsive Design
 - Works on desktops, tablets, and mobile devices.
 - Uses Bootstrap for a consistent and modern UI.

+## 💻 Usage
+### Navigate
+Use the navbar to switch between Home, Expenses, and Reports.
+### Add Income
+Click + Add Income, fill out the form, and click Save Income.
+Total income and balance update automatically.
+### Add Expense
+Click + Add New Expense, fill out the details, and submit.
+Recent expenses and total expenses are updated immediately.
+### Mark Expenses
+In the Expenses table, check/uncheck expenses to mark them as completed/pending.
+Use the Select All checkbox for batch updates.
+### View Reports
+Visualize expenses by category, monthly trends, top expenses, and budget comparison.